nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-asset-management-dam.md

 ### Video

-The Nuxeo Platform provides an add-on with the following video features:
+The Nuxeo Platform provides an addon with the following video features:

 - Extract video information
 - In-browser HTML5 video player (fallback on Flash player if needed)